-Automatic Score = 75%
+Automatic Score = 75% if No is recorded for:

-- Student properly verified the patient ID, procedure, accession number, and MD order? - Student provided appropriate shielding for patient and self and verified pregnancy status? - Technologist Intervention. - Appropriate Marker. - 50% or more of the exam repeated. - Complete Techniques & Exposure Indicators Documented.
+- Student properly verified the patient ID, procedure, accession number, and MD order? - Student provided appropriate shielding for patient and self and verified pregnancy status? - Technologist Intervention - Appropriate Marker - 50% or more of the exam repeated - Complete Techniques & Exposure Indicators Documented

-Number of times "No" is recorded.
+Number of times "No" is recorded Use Table A